24901064/SERIAL-IN-SERIAL-OUT-SHIFTREGISTER/README.md

 /* Program for flipflops and verify its truth table in quartus using Verilog programming.

-Developed by: jassir Sultan K  RegisterNumber:24901084
+Developed by: BHARANI KUMAR S  RegisterNumber:24901064

 */
 ![Screenshot 2024-12-09 143813](https://github.com/user-attachments/assets/81601a92-fe86-49b3-b809-0beb5bb6ef7b)